-The Edward R. Murrow College of Communication offers a minor in general Communication as well as a minor in Sports Communication.
+The Edward R. Murrow College of Communication offers a minor in general Communication as well as minors in Communication and Culture; Environmental, Risk, and Science Communication (See Dept. of Communication and Society); Health Communication and Promotion (See Dept. of Strategic Communication); and Sports Communication (See Dept. of Journalism and Media Production).
 Students may apply to certify in one of these minors after they have completed 60 credits and are certified in a major outside The Murrow College of Communication.
-See the requirements for the Minor in Communication below.
 Check with The Murrow College Student Services Office for additional information.

 View Full Unit Information